Measuring cosmic dipole with the GRB luminosity-time relation: Data

 Observationally, a GRB is composed of a \textit{prompt emission} observed mainly in $\gamma$-rays and hard X-rays, and an afterglow emission.
 In about 60\% of the cases the afterglow presents a plateau, a relatively flat part of the light curves following the decay of the prompt emission \citep{Srinivasaragavan2020}.

-Aiming to obtain a reliable set of standardizable GRBs, we performed a selection cut based on the following criteria: \begin{enumerate} \item $\Delta F_{peak} < F_{peak}$\;; \item $\Delta K_{a} < K_{a}$\;; \item $\Delta K_{p} < K_{p}$\;. \end{enumerate} These conditions ensure that the relative error on these variables is $<$ 1.
+Aiming to obtain a reliable set of standardizable GRBs, we performed a selection cut based on the following criteria: \begin{enumerate} \item $\Delta F_{peak} < F_{peak}$\;; \item $\Delta K_{a} < K_{a}$\;; \item $\Delta K_{p} < K_{p}$\;, \end{enumerate} where $\Delta X$ represents the uncertainties on the variable $X$.
+Thus, $\Delta F_{peak}$ is the uncertainty on the peak flux, while $\Delta K_a$ and $\Delta K_{peak}$ are the uncertainties on the K-correction for the plateau emission and the prompt emission respectively \citep{Bloom2001}.
+These conditions ensure that the relative error on these variables is $<$ 1.
 After applying these criteria, the final number of GRBs in each class is: Platinum (61), XRR-XRF (76), Long (81) and Combined (176).
 Figure~\ref{fig:wide_subfig} shows the Mollweide projection (left panel) and redshift distribution (right panel) for the individual samples.
 The Combined sample covers a redshift range $0.036 <z< 6.30$, with a mean redshift $\Bar{z} = 2.4$.
 A more thorough analysis of the Combined Sample angular distribution isotropy can be found in Appendix \ref{A: Platinum sample}.
 All the observed quantities are measured in the heliocentric reference frame.